jcaillon/valet/tests.d/self-setup/results.approved.md

 [2m[9G└─[3b─┘[0m
 ─────────────────────────────────────
 This is a nerd icon check, check out the next lines:
-A cross within a square: IE
+A cross within a square: 
-A warning sign: IW
+A warning sign: 
-A checked box: IS
+A checked box: 
-An information icon: II ─────────────────────────────────────
+An information icon:  ─────────────────────────────────────
 [2m   ┌─[69b─┐[0m
 [2m░──┤[0m Do you correctly see the nerd icons in the icon check above the line? [76G[2m│[0m